 The test dates shall be spread reasonably throughout the year with no established pattern.
 Testing will be unannounced as well as random.

-FHWA rules require that all Return To Duty tests be conducted under direct observation.
+FHWA rules require that all follow-up tests be conducted under direct

 E. Behavior that Constitutes a Refusal to Submit to a Test

 The following actions or behaviors shall constitute a refusal to submit to a required test:

 2) Inability to provide sufficient quantities of breath or urine to be tested

 without a valid medical explanation.